shakib071/Vehicle-Rental-System---Database-queries/README.md

 JOIN Vehicles links bookings to the vehicle names.
-GROUP BY aggregates bookings by vehicle.
-HAVING COUNT(*) > 2 filters only vehicles with more than 2 bookings.
+GROUP BY aggregates bookings by vehicle. having count(*) > 2 filters only vehicles with more than 2 bookings.

 Output example:
 | vehicle_name | total_bookings |